 10) Use a Virtual Private Network (VPN), especially when logging into “free” Wifi in the airport or other public places.
 There are many VPN options and some of them are free.

-These are just some of the many things you can do to better protect your privacy, safety, and security when traveling.
+These are just some of the many things you can do to better protect your privacy, safety, and security when traveling around the world.